BroadcomMFD/broadcom-product-scripts/endevor/Field-Developed-Processes/ISPF-tools-for-Quick-Edit-and-Endevor/README.md

 ## QEXPAND and QEXPANDW

-These two items can be used in Quick-Edit during an edit session as an "expand includes" utility.
-By entering "QEXPAND" on the command line, and moving the cursor to a COPY, ++INCLUDE, or -INC statement, the user invokes the tool to copy the content of the member referenced on the line into the edit session as NOTE lines.
+These two items can be used in Quick-Edit as an "expand includes" utility.
+After you enter "QEXPAND" on the command line, and move the cursor to a "COPY", "++INCLUDE", or "-INC" statement, and press Enter, the content of the referenced member is copied into the edit session as NOTE lines.

-The image below for example, shows an include member named **SETSTMTS** expanded within a processor that references it.
+The image below for example, shows an include member named **SETSTMTS** expanded from a "++INCLUDE" statement within a processor.

 ~~~
 GCOBOL     + TO: ADMIN/1/CATSNDVR/ENDEVOR/PROCESS       COLUMNS0000100072